-182 https://techcrunch.com/2018/05/10/uber-to-pop-up-a-service-in-spains-costa-del-sol-in-time-for-summer/ launch in early June, and will cover more than 60km179.
-The company also confirmed the service will run year round, though presumably driver numbers are likely to fluctuate to reflect seasonal demand179.
+182 https://techcrunch.com/2018/05/10/uber-to-pop-up-a-service-in-spains-costa-del-sol-in-time-for-summer/

 April 28th, 2016: Case Study - Uber in Spain183

 - In December 2014, UberPOP was banned in Spain for not using drivers with an official "VTC" license, which are issued in a limited ratio to the number of taxi licenses in Spain. - Following the ban of UberPOP in Spain, Uber trialled the use of licensed (VTC) drivers through UberEats. - July 15th a judge in Barcelona referred Uber's legal proceedings in Spain to the European Court of Justice, effectively suspending legal proceedings against Uber in Spain. - March 31st, 2016 launched UberX in Madrid, utilizing officially licensed drivers. - The referral of Uber's legal proceedings in Spain to the European Court of Justice effectively suspended the proceedings in Spain and opened the door to whether, in restricting UberPOP, Spain had acted in contravention to certain European laws - Uber underestimated the impact of their disruptive model in Spain.
 With hindsight, Uber considered its approach to Spain to be "too much, too fast" - Following the ban of UberPOP in Spain, Uber trialled the use of licenced (VTC) drivers through UberEats, and in Apr-16 launched UberX in Madrid - UberEats Barcelona (Feb-15 to Nov-15): Following the ban of UberPOP in Spain, Uber launched its food delivery service in Barcelona, only working with "VTC" licenced drivers - VTC licences are limited by law and there can only be 1 per 30 traditional taxi licences. - In Nov-15, Uber suspended UberEats in Barcelona, citing the need to focus its the passenger offering - UberX Madrid (Mar-16 onwards): Puts users in touch with drivers who hold VTC licences (chauffeurs using private cars), rather than the amateur drivers used by UberPOP. - Where is it: UberX was launched in Madrid in April 2016 - Pricing: undercuts the standard taxi airport fare of €30, charging €20 - Competition from other new entrants: The new service will rival that of Cabify, which has operated in Spain using drivers with VTC licences